anderbellstudios/pop-pixie/README.md

 ## Controls

+The game is compatible with PS3, PS4 and Xbox One S controllers.

 | Control | Keyboard and mouse | Playstation Controller   | Xbox Controller |
 | ------- | ------------------ | :----------------------- | --------------- |
 | Confirm | Space or return    | X                        | A               |